-The European Institute for Gender Equality (EIGE) announces traineeship opportunities in its Administration Unit lasting up to six months for graduates who are nationals of an EU member state.
+The European Institute for Gender Equality (EIGE) announces traineeship opportunities lasting up to six months for graduates who are either nationals of an EU member state or an EFTA country or an IPA qualifying country.
 The traineeships are based at the Institute's premises in Vilnius, Lithuania.

 EIGE is a regulatory agency of the European Union (EU) entrusted with specific objectives envisaged to contribute to, and strengthen the promotion of gender equality.